eshwes01/travel/README.md

   Acceptance Criteria
 - AC .
 Under each destination user can see the Info button which take them to the more info page.

+### User Story-6 My Booking Page

+As an registered user I can go to the "My Booking" link So that can see all the booking history that I made.

+Acceptance Criteria
+- AC - My Booking link will be displayed on the Nav bar easily reachable in any pages of the site
+- AC - User must Log In to see the list of the Booking reservation.

+### Comment in the More Info Page
+As a site user I can comment on the post of "More Info" page offered by each destination So that I can ask more questions/ tips about anything that I need to know before the tour.

+Acceptance Criteria
+- AC - User must Log In to comment on the "More Info" post .
+- AC - All Users both registered or non-registered users can see all the comments which has been shown.

+### Comment in the More Info Page
+As a site user I can comment on the post of "More Info" page offered by each destination So that I can ask more questions/ tips about anything that I need to know before the tour.

+Acceptance Criteria

+- AC - User must Log In to comment on the "More Info" post .
+- AC - All Users both registered or non-registered users can see all the comments which has been shown.

+### Edit Comments

+As a registered user I can EDIT of the previous comments

+Acceptance Criteria
+- AC : User can find the edit button on the comments that given
+- AC: User must be Logged In before editing the comments
+- AC: User can only edit his/her comments .

+### Delete Comments
+As a registered user I can DELETE of my previous unwanted comments

+Acceptance Criteria
+- AC : User can find the DELETE button on the comments that given
+- AC: User must be Logged In before deleting the comments
+- AC: User can only delete his/her comments .

+### Modifying / Deleting the Booking request
+As a registered user I can EDIT / DELETE the booking request I made.

+Acceptance Criteria
+- AC : User can find the Edit / Delete button right under each booking request he made on My Booking page.
+- AC : User must logged In before editing / deleting the requests.

 ## Tasks